Skip to content

 A subnet that produces research without a commercial deployment path is an academic exercise.

-Innerworks is the commercial arm that takes what SN61 miners produce and deploys it at enterprise scale, and the two are structurally interdependent: without the subnet, Innerworks loses the continuously-updating R&D advantage that separates it from every other cybersecurity vendor, and without Innerworks, the subnet’s output generates no commercial return.
+Innerworks is the RedTeam commercial arm that takes what SN61 miners produce and deploys it at enterprise scale.
+The two are structurally interdependent; without the subnet, Innerworks loses the continuously-updating R&D advantage that separates it from every other cybersecurity vendor.
+Without Innerworks, the subnet’s outputs don't generate a commercial return.

 The confirmed production deployments are:

-- 1inch, the leading DeFi protocol, is a confirmed paying customer serving 25 million users with over $500 million in daily transactions, confirmed by the 1inch blog.
+• 1inch, a leading DeFi protocol, is a confirmed paying customer serving 25 million users with over $500 million in daily transactions, confirmed by the 1inch blog.
 Innerworks integrates device fingerprinting, bot detection, and geolocation intelligence directly into 1inch’s defense systems, with both companies building a predictive AI-powered immune system designed to anticipate and neutralize threats before they reach users.

 “Hackers are no longer just human.
 They’re synthetic, powered by AI, and capable of breaching every mainstream solution.
 RedTeam proves this with a 99% bypass rate.
 By partnering with 1inch, we’re converting this intelligence into a collective immune system that defends crypto, and eventually, the wider internet.” — Oli Quie, CEO, Innerworks

-That 99% bypass rate means the research SN61 miners produce defeats existing mainstream defenses almost universally, and it’s the number Innerworks brings to every enterprise conversation.
+That 99% bypass rate means the research SN61 miners produce defeats existing mainstream defenses almost universally.

 Four Scoring Iterations and What Each One Fixed